rouseabout/os/README.md

 To boot in QEMU use use `make qemu-linux`.
 To boot in TinyEMU use `make temu-linux`.

+### os boot loader

+No operating system is complete without its own boot loader!
+`make boot.bin` will produce a custom boot image that can be written to a hard disk or USB drive.
+The image contains no files, just the boot loader, kernel and initrd stored in contiguous sectors.

+To boot in QEMU use use `make qemu-boot` or `make qemu-usb-boot`.To boot into Bochs use `make bochs-boot`.
+To boot in TinyEMU use `make temu-boot`.

 ## Installing third-party software

 `disk_image` is populated from the sysroot directory.